lukejamesk/iracing-setup-downloader/packages/README.md

 # Packages

-This directory contains all the packages in the P1Doks downloader monorepo.
+This directory contains all the packages in the iRacing setup downloader monorepo.

 ## Current Packages

 ### @p1doks-downloader/p1doks-download

-Core functionality for downloading and managing P1Doks setups.
+Core functionality for downloading and managing iRacing setups.
 Contains the main business logic, page objects, and utilities.
 This package provides the core download functionality used by other packages.

 ### @p1doks-downloader/cli